Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 “The use of electronic information and telecommunications technologies to support long-distance clinical care, patient and professional health-related education, public health, and health administration.”

 You can further appreciate the difference between remote patient monitoring and telehealth by briefly reviewing Medicare coding and billing guidelines.
-As of January 2022, there are five CPT codes covering RPM: CPT 99453, CPT 99454, CPT 99457, CPT 99458, and CPT 99091.
-None of these codes are included in the lengthy list of 2019 calendar year Medicare telehealth services codes, which cover everything from individual and group kidney disease education services, psychiatric diagnostic interview exams, advance care planning, smoking cessation services, psychoanalysis, and the annual wellness visit (AWV).
+As of September 2023, there are five CPT codes covering RPM: CPT 99453, CPT 99454, CPT 99457, CPT 99458, and CPT 99091.

 Providers delivering remote physiologic monitoring services will want to ensure they use the proper RPM CPT codes when submitting claims.
 (Note: If you are interested in learning more about coding and billing for RPM, download our free RPM Billing Guide).

-In addition to making these distinctions, it’s also important to delineate between RPM and patient monitoring to obtain a clearer understanding.
+In addition to making these distinctions, it’s also important to delineate between RPM and patient monitoring to obtain a clearer understanding of the concepts.

 While remote patient monitoring is sometimes confused with patient monitoring as the concepts do overlap in some regards, their difference is important.
 The National Cybersecurity Center of Excellence (NCCoE), part of the National Institute of Standards and Technology, does a nice job of simplifying RPM vs. patient monitoring when it states the following: “Traditionally, patient monitoring systems have been deployed in healthcare facilities, in controlled environments.
 Remote patient monitoring (RPM), however, is different in that monitoring equipment is deployed in the patient's home.
 These new capabilities, which can involve third-party platform providers utilizing video conferencing capabilities, and leveraging cloud and internet technologies coupled with RPM devices, are used to treat numerous conditions, such as patients battling chronic illness or requiring post-operative monitoring.”

 Note: RPM is also different from remote therapeutic monitoring (RTM), which is a series of five treatment management service codes.
-Learn more about RTM here.
+They are as follows:

 Now that we have defined RPM, let's gain a better understanding of the service.